 Whether you call it STEM, STEAM, or STREAM, engineering is part of each of those acronyms.
-In an incredible leap that still surprises me, I found myself teaching Principle of Engineering to students in 8th-10th grades this year.
+In an incredible leap that still surprises me, I found myself teaching Principles of Engineering to students in 8th-10th grades this year.
 (I taught elementary school for 27 years before this, for those of you new to the blog.)

 After nearly falling asleep reading the course curriculum, I started to hunt for ideas.
 There is no textbook; this is all project-based learning.
 And just because the subject was new to me didn’t mean that I had to read from boring PowerPoints all year.